aliasgharheidaricom/The-Moss-Growth-Optimization-MGO-Concepts-and-performance/README.md

 - **MATLAB** (for running the MGO code)
 - **Python 3.x** (for auxiliary scripts)
 - Required MATLAB toolboxes (Optimization Toolbox, Global Optimization Toolbox)

+## How to Cite

+If you use this algorithm or its code, please cite the original publication:

+- Zheng, B., Chen, Y., Wang, C., Heidari, A. A., Liu, L., & Chen, H. (2024).
+"The Moss Growth Optimization (MGO): Concepts and Performance." *Journal of Computational Design and Engineering*, Oxford Press.